Late try seals Exeter win over Leicester

 |Tries: Liebenberg, Clare Cons: Gopperth 2 Pens: Burns 2

-Patrick Schickerling's last-second try saw Exeter come back to beat Premiership champions Leicester.
+Patrick Schickerling's last-second try helped Exeter come back to beat Premiership champions Leicester.

-Exeter were awarded a penalty try midway through the first half before Solomone Kata's try on his debut saw the hosts lead 17-6 at half-time.
+Exeter were awarded a penalty try midway through the first half before Solomone Kata's try on his debut meant the hosts led 17-6 at half-time.

 Hanro Liebenberg got Tigers' first try eight minutes after the break before Charlie Clare put them ahead.